CivcraftMods/ForgeReference/Dependencies.md

   }
 ```

-last thing is to run the command 'gradlew eclipse --refresh-dependencies' and refresh your eclipse workspace.
+last thing is to run the command 'gradlew clean --refresh-dependencies' and refresh your eclipse workspace.